froont/polar-embed/README.md

 ```typescript
 fileUploadURL: string
 ```
-URL which images will be uploaded to.
-If the user specifies new profile image or cover image the images will be `POST`ed to the given URL one by one with field name `image`.
+URL to which files used by user will be uploaded to.
+If the user specifies new profile image, cover image, audio file for playback or any other type of file for download the files will be `POST`ed to the given URL one by one with field name `user_file`.

-This is equivalent to file input with name of "image":
+This is equivalent to file input with name of "user_file":
 ```html
 <input type="file" name="user_file">
 ```